Lafayette-FSAE/scada/manual.md

 LIMIT 1
 ```

 In the settings tab, set calculation to last and fields to all fields.
-The resulting panel should be a string describing the most rescently logged Drive State.
+The resulting panel should be a string describing the most recently logged Drive State.
 This can be verified by restarting the TSI emulator or board, and taking it through the start up sequence.

 ![](https://raw.githubusercontent.com/Lafayette-FSAE/scada/master/screenshots/grafana-stat.png)